WAeUP/waeup.identifier/README.rst

 There are many ways to install `kivy` on your system.
 Please see the Kivy_ homepage for a detailed discussion.

-`waeup.identifier` is designed to be run on a RaspberryPI 3, but also runs on ordinary laptops and desktop computers.
+`waeup.identifier` is designed to be run on a RaspberryPI_ 3, but also runs on ordinary laptops and desktop computers.

 While a fingerprint scanner device is not strictly neccessary to run `waeup.identifier`, it also makes not much sense to run it without.

+.. note:: To ease install on RaspberryPI_ we provide a bunch of playbooks for
+          use with `ansible`_.
+The ansible playbooks can also be used for provisioning other machines.
+See the ``ansible/`` subdir of `waeup.identifier` for details.

 User Install